Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ![42](assets/dk-12_500_Two_datasets_in_flow.png)

-In DSS, the datasets and the recipes together make up the flow.
+In DSS, the datasets and the recipes together make up the `flow`.
 We have created a visual grammar for data science, so users can quickly understand a data pipeline through the flow.

 Using the flow, DSS knows the lineage of every dataset in the flow.
 DSS, therefore, is able to dynamically rebuild datasets whenever one of their parent datasets or recipes has been modified.
 This is where we will work from in this lab.

 Now we have all of the raw data needed for this lab.
 Let’s explore what’s inside these datasets.

-* From the Flow, double click on the `LOANS_ENRICHED` dataset to open it.
+* From the Flow (keyboard shortcut G+F), double click on the `LOANS_ENRICHED` dataset to open it.

-Although this dataset has already had a number of extraneous columns removed from the original there are still quite a few and whilst some columns names such as **ZIP_CODE** or **HOME_OWNERSHIP** are clear others might not be.
-Refer to the data dictionary at the back of the guide if you wish to understand more.

 One column to note is the **LOAN_STATUS** column.
 This will be our target variable to predict against later in the lab.